substance/bundler/README.md

 # Bundling a JS library

-Consider a library 'foo' with ES6 index file.
+Consider a library 'foo' written in ES6.

-## CJS / Node
+## NodeJS / CommonJS

-To be able to use the library from a ES5 CommonJS project, define a target with format `cjs`, and specify a `moduleName`.
+To be able to use the library from Node, set the target format to 'cjs'.

 ```
 b.js('index.es6.js', {
-  targets: [{
+  target: {
     dest: './dist/foo.cjs.js',
-    format: 'cjs', moduleName: 'foo'
+    format: 'cjs'
-  }]
+  }
 })
 ```